-Title V - Part B, Subpart 1
+Title V, Part B, Subpart 1

-- Additional funding from the U.S. Department of Education.
+- Additional funding from the U.S. Department of Education

-About 120 Wisconsin school districts are eligible for Title V-B (1).
+Each year, approximately 120 Wisconsin school districts are eligible for Title V-B (1).
 Exact allocations will be made and shared by the U.S. Department of Education.